netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 #### Bug Fixes

-🐞 Increasing Netdata's reliability one bug fix at a time.
+🐞 Increasing Netdata's reliability, one bug fix at a time.

 <details>
 <summary>Show 46 more contributions</summary>